 Once things were gradually improving, I found that running actually seemed to help – just as my PT said it might.
 She suggested since my plantar fasciitis wasn’t super severe that I not take too much time off since my body needed to learn to run with the looser muscles we were creating from needling and scraping.
 I was so happy I was able to run in San Francisco and Utah!

-massing arnica gel into my sole
+massage arnica gel into your sole

 Maybe it’s in my head, but massaging arnica gel into the sole of my foot each night (and really digging in and trying to break up scar tissue) seemed to help!
 I added this in while traveling, and I really noticed a big improvement.
 And when I stopped after getting back home from Utah, I swear things got a little worse.
 So, I’ve started this back up once again!